Calan Breckon • Updated March 3, 2023

-Membership sites and online businesses have been growing in 2022 and they don’t show any signs of slowing down.
-In the last few years, the subscription-based business model has grown by nearly 6x and subscription-based businesses have been growing five to eight times faster than non-subscription-based businesses.
+Membership sites and online businesses have been growing in 2023 and they don’t show any signs of slowing down.
+In the last few years, the membership subscriptions business model has grown by nearly 6x and subscription-based businesses have been growing five to eight times faster than non-subscription-based businesses.

 It makes sense when you think about it.
 We saw a huge uptick in online learning from 2020-2022 due to the pandemic.
 People became more familiar with systems like Zoom conferencing and online learning became the new normal.

-Building a successful online business around a membership site can be a great way for you to create consistent monthly income, build a loyal community, and teach the valuable skills you have to those wanting to learn them.
+Building a successful online business around a membership site can be a great way for you to create consistent monthly income, build a loyal community of only your members, and teach the valuable skills you have to those wanting to learn them.

 You can literally create a membership site around any topic (I once saw one all about knitting).

-You can also use these sites to create online courses and for selling online courses as well if you’re not looking to create and manage a membership program.
+You can also use these membership site platforms sites to create online courses and for selling online courses as well if you’re not looking to create and manage a membership program.

 What is a Membership Site?

-A membership site is a place where you can host your premium content and only paying members get access to that site and its content.
-So, creating a membership site is a great way to monetize your community or followers through recurring subscriptions while also building a more personal and intimate connection with them.
+A membership site platform is a place where you can host your premium members only content that only they have access to.
+Creating a membership site is a great way to monetize your community or followers through recurring subscriptions while also building a more personal and intimate connection with them.

 Why should you start a membership site?